 A temple of Eïwal Lon is built by the Arkys on top of the ruins of several shrines, which had been defiled by the Dark Elves during the sack of Nargrond Valley.
 It is thereafter known as 'O Vaha'.

-In 2511 LC, the last Elves of Nyn Avrony abandon their island.
-Gal dyl, the last of his bloodline, chooses to settle in the Forest of Llymar.
+2,511 LC: The last Elves of Nyn Avrony abandon their island.
+Gal dyl, the last of his bloodline, chooses to settle in the forest of Llymar.

 2,514 LC: Global conflict between Elves and Men across the Lost Islands.
 'The Battle of Llymvranone' marks the beginning of 'the Century of War'.

 2,610 LC: Ystanetrond, the blue city of Nyn Avrony, is conquered by a powerful fleet from Nat-Lim.
 The tall men of the West defeat the barbarians and destroy the cult of the Three Dragons of that island.